 Rising Stars in Neuroscience Symposium

-Presented by the University of Utah’s Department of Neurobiology and Anatomy
+Presented by the University of Utah’s Department of Neurobiology

 The Rising Stars in Neuroscience Symposium seeks to provide career development and mentorship for outstanding late-stage graduate students in neuroscience, with a strong focus on spotlighting scientists from under-represented groups.

 An invitation to present their research at a two-day symposium at the University of Utah.